Cover Me (Bruce Springsteen song): Background and recording

 The song was first recorded on January 25, 1982 at the Hit Factory in New York City, as a demo version with the E Street Band, during sessions where Springsteen was doing recording for Gary U.S. Bonds' On the Line.
 Jon Landau's friend David Geffen had asked whether Springsteen could compose a song for Donna Summer (newly signed to Geffen Records), and Springsteen had written "Cover Me".
 However, Landau felt Springsteen's composition was too good to give away.
 Although Springsteen did not have a high opinion of the song at the time, he agreed to write and record another demo for Summer, resulting in "Protection".
 The singer re-recorded "Cover Me" on May 12 at the Power Station, also in New York City, for the version that would later appear on Born in the U.S.A.; he did nine takes.
 In the couple of years leading up to Born in the U.S.A.'s release, Springsteen recorded about 70 songs as the pool of tracks considered for the album.

 Release

 The song peaked at No. 10 on the Cashbox Top 100 and No. 7 on the Billboard Hot 100 singles chart in October 1984.
 It was the second of a record-tying seven Top 10 hit singles to be released from a single album.
-No music video was made for the song.
+No music video was made for the song making this and "I'm Goin' Down" as the only singles from the album not to have music videos.

 Cash Box called the song "a driving, emotional display of classic Boss."